mattlianje/pipeviz/README.md

 - Declarative, simple data-as-code lineage
 - Single file `pipeviz.html` UI
 - No coupling to Airflow, dbt, Spark, or vendor tooling
-   - No lock-in to lineage-framework merchants
+   - No lock-in to lineage-frameworks
 - Works across SQL, Delta, Kafka, S3, APIs etc (**_any_** stack or language)
 - Each team can emit their own `.json` - just merge them to get the big picture
 - Zero runtime hooks, agents or daemons